9 min

 11.jpg

-Why committing too early creates hidden risk
+Why committing too early is where BAS risk forms

-Review-first is about separation, not hesitation
+Why review-first is separation, not hesitation

 Why this matters most during BAS